ibm-cloud-docs/mas-ms/operations.md

 India
 Australia

+## Roles & Responsibilities Matrix (RACI)

+The RACI defines IBM and customer responsibilities in the delivery and management of the Maximo Application Suite Managed Service (MAS-MS) environment.

+R   Responsible   The person who performs the work
+A   Accountable   The person who is ultimately accountable for the process or task being completed appropriately C   Consulted     The person who is a subject matter expert who provides input / opinion I   Informed      The person who receives communication to keep appraised of status

+(Insert Table Here)

 ## IBM Support Guides

 An IBM Support Guide for Maximo Application Suite is available.
 See link below.
 The guide contains information such as Contact Information, Hours of Operation, Severity Level Guidelines & Response Time Objectives and Issue Escalation